ker0olos/might-cli/README.md

 - Swiping the Screen
 - Typing

-Want something that we don't support yet?
-[Feature Request](https://github.com/ItsKerolos/might-cli/issues/new?template=feature_request.md).
+Want a feature that we don't have yet? open a [feature request](https://github.com/ItsKerolos/might-cli/issues/new?template=feature_request.md).

 **How does it work?** Puppeteer, because of course it is, but if you're still curious, feel free to have a look at [runner.js](https://github.com/ItsKerolos/might-cli/blob/master/src/runner.js).